Principles underlying financial-statement reporting and notes

 Medium-term notes are recorded at their issuance price and measured subsequently at amortised cost.

 At the time of their initial recording, debentures are recognised at their fair value less transaction costs.
 The fair value equates to the consideration received.
 Subsequently, they are measured at amortised cost for balance-sheet purposes.
-In this connection, the effective interest method is employed in order to amortise the difference between the issue price and redemption amount over the duration of the debt instrument.
+In this connection, the effective interest method is employed in order to amortise the difference between the issue price and redemption amount over the term of the debt instrument.

 Shares in VP Bank Ltd, Vaduz, held by VP Bank Group are disclosed as treasury shares and the acquisition cost thereof is deducted from shareholders’ equity.
 Changes in fair value are not recognised.
 The difference between sales proceeds of treasury shares and the related acquisition cost is shown under capital reserves.